 - Advil/Tylenol – whether you need to ward off a headache, a cold or just plain old pain relief, don’t leave home without it.

-- Gravol – for motion sickness and nausea, you’ll need something to help you while in flight.
-We always carry Gravol in our travel aid kit – you never know when you’ll need it.
+- Gravol – for motion sickness and nausea, you’ll need something to help fight the good fight, while in flight.
+We always pack Gravol in our travel kit – you never know when you’ll need it.

 - Tums – use this for heartburn, indigestion, or an upset stomach.